WyseNynja/Splatoon-2-Drawing/README.md

 Linux users should be able to compile and upload the program all from docker:

+    # you must customize this
+    IMG="/full/path/to/your/AwesomeDrawing.data"

-    # you can customize these
+    # you might need to customize these
+    DEV=/dev/ttyUSB0
     MCU=at90usb1286
-    DEV=/dev/ttyUSB0
-    IMG="/full/path/to/your/AwesomeDrawing.data"

-    # this should probably be copy/pasted and run
+    # then copy, paste and run this
     docker run --rm -it \
         --env "MCU=$MCU" \
         --env PROGRAM=1 \